scalekit-inc/scalekit-sdk-go/README.md

 ## API Reference

-See the [Scalekit API docs](https://docs.scalekit.com) for more information about the API and authentication.
+Refer to our [API reference docs](https://docs.scalekit.com/apis) for detailed information about all our API endpoints and their usage.

+## More Information

+- Quickstart Guide to implement Single Sign-on in your application: [SSO Quickstart Guide](https://docs.scalekit.com)
+- Understand Single Sign-on basics: [SSO Basics](https://docs.scalekit.com/best-practices/single-sign-on)

 ## License